Frequently Asked Questions

 -

 This investment would be funded by a tax increase on property owners in Abington Township and the Borough of Rockledge.
 If the referendum is approved by a majority vote on May 20, the estimated tax impact on a median homestead in the District with a current implied market value of $387,402 would be $54 per month.
-The earliest the tax impact would incrementally go into effect would be July 2026.
-The tax impact estimate is based on assumptions which, along with a tax calculator tool, can be found on the Cost Page.
+The earliest that any tax impact would go into effect would be July 2026, but the full tax impact will be phased in over several years to reflect when the bonds for the project are issued.
+The exact timing of the subsequent tax impact is not known at this time, but if the referendum is approved by voters, the Board of School Directors will determine a schedule for bond issuance during the design phase.

 -